idvorkin/idvorkin.github.io/_td/fix_cert_error.md

 ## Explain like I'm 10.

-This will be targeted at a less techincal audience, so expect some simplification that should annoy mor techincal people.
+This will be targeted at a less technical audience, so expect some simplification that should annoy more technical people.

 ### IPs and DNS, Phone numbers and phone books